Buket Kömür

-Buket Kömür (born 19 December 1998) is a British actress.
+Buket Kömür (born 19 December 1998) is a Turkish-British actress.
 She is known for her roles in the ITV dramas Honour (2020) and Our House (2022), and the Channel 4 horror comedy Generation Z (2024).

 Early life

 Kömür is from North London and Hertfordshire and watched Turkish television growing up.
 She graduated from the University of East Anglia (UEA) in 2020 with a degree in film studies and English literature.

 Career

 Kömür began her career as a YouTube content creator under the alias Buket's Blog.
 She deleted her YouTube videos in spring 2021.
 Kömür appeared in the concert 2019 film Roger Waters: Us + Them.
-This was followed in 2020 by Komur's television debut in the ITV true crime drama Honour portraying Banaz Mahmod.
+This was followed in 2020 by Kömür's television debut in the ITV true crime drama Honour portraying Banaz Mahmod.
 She also appeared in short films, such as Tin Luck opposite Samuel Adewunmi.

-In 2022, Kömür played Wendy in the ITV drama miniseries Our House and appeared in an episode of the BritBox series Signora Volpe.
+In 2022, Kömür played Wendy in the ITV drama miniseries Our House and appeared in an episode of the Acorn series Signora Volpe.
 In 2024, she appeared in Amrou Al-Kadhi's film Layla and had a main role in the Channel 4 zombie comedy Generation Z as Kelly.
-In 2025 she starred as Nora in the Alibi crime drama Bookish.
+In 2025 she had a supporting role as Nora in the Alibi crime drama Bookish.
+She played Brandy on Ten Dates video game.